nicksonlangat/buttercup_api/README.md

 - **Register & Login pages**.
 These pages allow users to create user accounts that they can use to place orders.

 ## CHANGELOG

+### Version 1.0.1
+#### New Features
+- Added ability to add items to cart
+- Added ability to remove items from cart
+- Added ability clear the cart from current session
+#### Bug fixes
+- No bug fixes in this release

 ### Version 1.0.0
 #### New Features
 - Added category CRUD endpoints